Magnetic Centrifuge Effects in Ultrafast Laser Ablation Plasmas: Equations and Data

+The generalized centrifuge equation, valid for cylindrically symmetric isotopic separation in a mechanical gas centrifuge or rotating-plasma device, is given by:

-which expresses the mass fraction of a Boltzmann distribution within the cylinder geometry.
-The terms in this Gaussian function are: $n_1(r)/n_2(r)$ = concentration ratio of mass $m_1$ and $m_2$ where $m_1< m_2$, $k_B$ the Boltzmann constant, T the plasma ion temperature, $\omega$ the centrifuge angular rotation rate and r the radial extent of the rotating mass.
+which expresses the mass fraction of a Boltzmann energy distribution within the cylinder.
+The terms in this Gaussian function are: $n_2/n_1$ = concentration ratio of mass $m_2$ and $m_1$ at radius r and at 0 (on axis), $k_B$ is the Boltzmann constant, T the plasma ion temperature, $\omega$ the centrifuge angular rotation rate and r the radial extent of the rotating mass.

 \ Figure 1 shows the essential features of the geometry being used for coordinate transition from an initially expanding cylindrical plug of plasma at the point of laser impact to its subsequent expansion into a conical ablation plume.The laser spot diameter is noted as $d_1$ whereas $d_p$ is the plasma plume diameter.
 For clarity, the 1-D zone has been expanded; the length is approximately $d_p$/2.
 The coordinate transformation in Fig.1 shows the relationship between the cylindrical geometry of the plasma centrifuge (with mass separation by radius r) and the angular distribution associated with the ablation plasma (with separation mapped into angle $\theta$).

-An elementary conformal mapping function is used such that r/rmax = $\theta/\theta_{max}$.
-Defining a separation factor S(r) = n1(r)/n2(r) and performing the \ensuremath{\theta} coordinate transformation, the basic centrifuge equation is transformed to angular coordinates (while also being normalized to unity at the cross over from enrichment to depletion at $\theta_c$) as shown in Equation 2.
+Transforming r to $\theta$, an elementary conformal mapping function is used such that $r/r_{max}$ = $\theta/\theta_{max}$.

+Defining a separation factor S(r) = $(n_2/n_1)_r/(n_2/n_1)_0$ and performing the \ensuremath{\theta} coordinate transformation, the basic centrifuge equation is converted to angular coordinates as shown in Equation 2.